Cryptographic Choreographies

-The Asokan-Shoup-Waidner (ASW) protocol serves as a motivating example that demonstrates the expressiveness of our choreography language, particularly its support for explicit branching, non-deterministic choice, conditional behavior, and long-term memory access.
+The Asokan-Shoup-Waidner (ASW) protocol~\cite{DBLP:conf/sp/AsokanSW98} serves as a motivating example that demonstrates the expressiveness of our choreography language, particularly its support for explicit branching, nondeterministic choice, conditional behavior, and long-term memory access.

-ASW is a fair contract signing protocol involving three participants: an originator $\role O$, a responder $\role R$, and a trusted third party $(\role{TTP})$.
+ASW is a fair contract signing protocol involving three participants: an originator $\role O$, a responder $\role R$, and a trusted third party $\role{TTP}$.
 The protocol mainly ensures that either both parties obtain a binding contract, or neither does.
 The key challenges addressed by this protocol are: \begin{itemize} \item \textbf{Timeouts and abort scenarios}: Participants may timeout, leading to different protocol continuations. \item \textbf{Stateful TTP}: The TTP must maintain memory of previous contract states to prevent inconsistent responses. \item \textbf{Conditional logic}: Protocol actions depend on checking stored memory values. \end{itemize}